-If you’re visiting British Columbia’s Okanagan Valley and you love biking I’d recommend a full day on the Kettle Valley Rail Trail (KVR) or at the very least a bike ride over the Myra Canyon trestles.
+If you’re visiting British Columbia’s Okanagan Valley and you love biking I’d recommend a full day on the Kettle Valley Rail Trail (KVR) or at the very least an easy 24-kilometres out and back bike ride over the Myra Canyon trestles.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.